junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He doesn't have the luxury of taking things slowly now, he tells himself.
 Every minute wasted on the Earth, every minute spent talking to a monster when he can just reach inside and read, he thinks of Dean in the Purgatory, being hunted and chased by the millions of monsters in there, he thinks of Dean dead, there, alone, and as a vampire.

-Castiel's eyes grow into blue white lights, the two vampires in front of him vaporized.
+Castiel's eyes glow into blue white lights, the two vampires in front of him vaporized.
 They don't know anything about Purgatory or their Alpha anyway, or if they do, they refuse to give them up.
 Castiel decides they do not worth his patience.

 "I think that's far enough, Angel."
 A low male voice sounds up behind him.